tasniakader/Orthogonal-and-Special-Orthogonal-Groups-in-Lean/README.md

 * orthogonal_group.lean : This file defines the orthogonal group, its properties, and related theorems.

-* orth_to_dihedral.lean : This file provides a proof for a group homomorphism from the orthogonal group to the dihedral group.
+* orth_to_dihedral.lean : This file provides a proof for a group homomorphism from the dihedral group to the orthogonal group in two dimensions.

 * special_orthogonal_group.lean : This file defines the special orthogonal group, its properties, and related theorems.